LawTotem/PoE-Enchantress/README.md

 ## OCR Remapping
-Because the OCR can make mistakes in its CRing the tool by default always compares strings with no white space, so "h e l l o" and "hello" are the same, and no capitolization, "HeLlO" and "hello" are the same.
+Because the OCR can make mistakes in its CRing the tool by default always compares strings with no white space, so "h e l l o" and "hello" are the same, and no capitalization, "HeLlO" and "hello" are the same.

-In addition two remapping files <code>HeistRemappingTxt</code> and <code>EnchantRemappingTxt</code> are provided.
-They have been generate to provide short strings which should be mostly unique to actual things that you are looking for.
+In addition, two remapping files <code>HeistRemappingTxt</code> and <code>EnchantRemappingTxt</code> are provided.
+They have been generated to provide short strings which should be mostly unique to actual things that you are looking for.
 When these files are provided the associated scanned text will be searched for the short strings and replaced with the complete ones.
 This can result in the order of enchants being shuffled or lost and some heist gems being duplicated, Anomalous Withering Step going to Anomalous Wither and Anomalous Withering Step __BUT__ the anything that survives will be exactly correct.
 If something is missing you can manually type in the full text and click associated reprocesses buttons.
 If you hate this you can change the file name in settings to a non-existant file and the feature will not be used.
 # Settings

 ## General